tomtomjhj/init.vim/notes.md

 ### TODO

 * correctly conceal things like this: `\sum_n`.
 Need to ignore `_`.
 Do this without modifying `s:texMathList=[` if possible.
+    * actually this works in tex but not in pandoc.

 ## Tex BeginEnd